 After partition, however, the lodge was moved to London where it still shockingly exists today.
 The brothers of Khyber Lodge meet four times a year at 10 Duke Street, St James, London.
 Other lodges include the Mooltan lodge No.130 in present day Multan, Cabul River Lodge No.3205 in Lahore, Hardinge Lodge No.3754 in Peshawar, Chenab Lodge No.7857 in Lyallpur (now Faisalabad), Kohat Lodge No.4459 in Kohat, and Star of Pakistan Lodge No.7381 in Chittagong.

 A lodge in Multan

 Freemasonry was present in Pakistan until Prime Minister Bhutto placed a ban on the organization in 1972.
 The government confiscated all lodges and documents relating to them.
 Laws were passed forbidding any meetings of Freemasons inside Pakistan and these laws have not been reversed since then.
 Other than Pakistan, all Arab countries have also banned Freemasonry except for Morocco and Lebanon – this is because most Arab countries see Freemasonry as being anti-Islamic and also discern it as pushing a Zionist agenda.

-Sarmad Ishfaq is a researcher for a Lahore based think tank.
+Sarmad Ishfaq is a researcher for Lahore Center for Peace Research.
 He has several publications in international journals and magazines in the field of Terrorism/Counterterrorism and International Relations.
-The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.
+The views expressed in this article are the author’s own and do not necessarily reflect the editorial policy of Global Village Space.